 The Jackson County Drug Commission is charged with the responsibility of establishing the priorities of COMBAT and making recommendations to the Jackson County Legislature for the funding of various initiatives that support this mission.

-Drug and violent crime related initiatives are supported through an allocation formula approved by the legislature.
+Drug and violent crime related initiatives are supported through an allocation formula approved by the County Legislature:

 Opportunities exist for community agencies to apply for COMBAT anti-crime sales tax funds that support prevention and treatment programs.
 COMBAT looks to fund programs that are comprehensive, innovative, and evidence-based that address substance abuse, drug abuse prevention, or prevention of drug-related or violent crimes.
 COMBAT funding can be in the form of regular funding, or through grant match funding.